 Choosing Your Flight

-- The majority of students attending DIS are classified as ‘entry visa-free’ students by the Danish/Swedish Authorities and therefore do not need a visa to study in Denmark/Sweden for the summer.
-Denmark and Sweden’s interpretation of Schengen Law is that ‘entry visa-free’ students are allowed to enter their countries with simply a valid passport.
+- The majority of students attending DIS are classified as “entry visa-free” and are allowed to enter Denmark or Sweden with simply a valid passport.
 Read more about Schengen Law here.
-If you require a visa to study in Scandinavia for the summer, DIS will contact you via email with application instructions
+If you require a visa to study in Scandinavia for the summer, DIS will contact you via email with application instructions.

 - Flight search engines, such as Kayak, provide a quick and easy method for comparing multiple airlines at one glance.
 Avoid sites like Priceline or Expedia that take payment from you and often offer routes including several airlines; instead, book directly with your airline or with a trusted travel agent.

-- Frequent flier program membership is often free, so make sure to look out for these.
-Sign up for a frequent flier account with any airline you travel on
+- Frequent flier membership programs are often free, so make sure to look out for these.
+Sign up for a frequent flier account with any airline you travel on.

 What About Transferring Between Stockholm and Copenhagen?

 If you have signed up for sessions in both Stockholm and Copenhagen, DIS provides free transportation from one city to another.
 Be sure to reserve your spot by completing the “Transferring between Stockholm and Copenhagen” form on Registration.
 Read about transferring between Stockholm and Copenhagen here.